Angadanan: Local government

+As a municipality in the Province of Isabela, government officials in the provincial and municipal levels are voted by the town.
+The provincial government has political jurisdiction over most local transactions of the municipal government.

-The municipality is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
-The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.
+The municipality of Angadanan is governed by a mayor, designated as its local chief executive, and by a municipal council as its legislative body in accordance with the Local Government Code.
+The mayor, vice mayor, and the municipal councilors are elected directly by the people through an election held every three years.

+Barangays are also headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
+The barangays have SK federation which represents the barangay, headed by SK chairperson and whose members are called SK councilors.
+All officials are also elected every three years.

 Elected officials

 Congress representation

 Angadanan, belonging to the third legislative district of the province of Isabela, currently represented by Hon.
 Ian Paul L. Dy.

 Education

 The Schools Division of Isabela governs the town's public education system.
 The division office is a field office of the DepEd in Cagayan Valley region.
 The office governs the public and private elementary and public and private high schools throughout the municipality.
+Angadanan schools are grouped into two districts: Angadanan East, and Angadanan West.